ubc-vision/image-matching-benchmark/README.md

 git submodule update --init
 ```

-We assume [OpenCV](https://github.com/opencv/opencv) is installed in your system: you can do this easily from conda.
-Please note that some algorithms, such as SIFT, are **not free** and have to be installed from the [OpenCV contrib repository](https://github.com/opencv/opencv_contrib).
-The benchmark will work without it if you use your own features/matchers.
+The benchmark requires [OpenCV](https://github.com/opencv/opencv): you can do this easily from conda.
+Please note that some feature methods, such as SIFT, are **not free** and have to be installed from the [OpenCV contrib repository](https://github.com/opencv/opencv_contrib): this is only required if you want to extract these features.

-The benchmark requires a lot of compute and is heavily parallelized, relying on the [Slurm job scheduler](https://www.schedmd.com/).
-We provide instructions to set up a scalable, on-demand cluster on the Google Cloud Platform (GCP) [here](https://github.com/etrulls/slurm-gcp), as an example: remember that GCP offers [$300 in free credit](https://cloud.google.com/free) to new users.
-Alternatively, it is possible to run the benchmark on a single thread without setting up Slurm, with the `--run_mode=interactive` flag.
-Please keep in mind that this may take some time: on the validation set, this requires running stereo for ~15k image pairs and ~500 (small) 3D reconstructions with Colmap.
+This codebase requires a lot of compute and is heavily parallelized, relying on the [Slurm job scheduler](https://www.schedmd.com/).
+We provide instructions to set up a scalable, on-demand cluster on the Google Cloud Platform (GCP) [here](https://github.com/etrulls/slurm-gcp) as an example: remember that GCP offers [$300 in free credit](https://cloud.google.com/free) to new users.
+Alternatively, it is possible to run it on a single thread with the `--run_mode=interactive` flag.
+Please keep in mind that this may take some time: on the validation set, it requires running stereo for ~15k image pairs and ~500 (small) 3D reconstructions with Colmap.

 The codebase is written in Python 3.
 The easiest way to handle dependencies is via conda, which can be installed as follows (on Linux):